 Total manpower 5

-Helpers here must be experienced for dealing with newcomers.
+Helpers here must be experienced for dealing with newcomers – Michael Chopping often undertakes this role.

 If many newcomers expected, provide 2 or 3 helpers for the first hour or so, and 1 later.

-Handouts etc on general orienteering matters, course choice, Junior League, Membership forms and details of future events should be available.
+Handouts etc on general orienteering matters, course choice, Junior League, Membership forms and details of future events could be available.

 10.30 – 12.30